imnizam/imnizam.github.io/_posts/2025-04-15-Istio-multicluster.md

 layout: post
 ---

+# Introduction
 Istio has emerged as one of the most powerful service mesh platforms for managing microservices at scale.
 Initially, many organizations deploy Istio in a single-cluster setup.
 However, as teams grow and infrastructure scales across regions or availability zones, migrating to a multi-cluster mesh becomes necessary.

 In this blog, we'll walk through the best practices for migrating Istio from a single-cluster to a multi-cluster mesh setup.

 ---

-## 🚀 Why Migrate to a Multi-Cluster Mesh?
+##  Why Migrate to a Multi-Cluster Mesh?

 - **High Availability**: Isolate failures and provide redundancy across clusters.
 - **Scalability**: Spread workloads across multiple clusters for better resource utilization.